 Other third-party options

-Google Tag Manager supports a lot of third party tags like Adwords, Adobe Analytics, Bing ads, Hotjar, Crazyegg and so on.
-You can find the complete list on the Google Google Tag Manager support forum.
-You can use Hotjar tags to finally get those heatmaps – a visual representation of where people click on your site – you always wanted to have.
+Google Tag Manager guide supports many third-party tags like Adwords, Adobe Analytics, Bing ads, Hotjar, Crazyegg, etc. You can find the complete list on the G Tag Manager support forum.
+You can use Hotjar tags to get those heat maps, finally.
+A visual representation of where people click on your site – you always wanted to have.
 Or run surveys and A/B tests on your site.
 Getting data like that can help you bring your conversion rate to the next level.

 Google Tag Manager and structured data

 But there’s more!
-You can also use Google Tag Manager to implement structured data on your site.
+You can also use G Tag Manager to implement structured data on your site.
 Structured data is extra information you add to your page in a specific format.
-Google can show this information in the search results, which makes it more likely people click on your result and engage with your page.
+Google can show this information in the search results, which makes it more likely for people to click on your development and engage with your page.

 Where is Google Tag Manager?

 Google’s tools are ubiquitous.
-If you visit: google.com/analytics/ you can find all the tools Google has developed to help you with your marketing strategy.
+If you visit: google.com/analytics/, you can find all the tools Google has developed to help you with your marketing strategy.
 In addition to Google Analytics, there are tools to help you boost conversion or perform customer surveys.
-And, of course, there’s Google Tag Manager.
+And, of course, there’s G Tag Manager.
 You can sign up for free!
 Wait!
 Free, you say?
 Yes, free!!
 So what’s stopping you?

-Just provide the URL of your site as the container name and then select web – if you want to implement it on your website.
-After you’ve created this container, Google-tag Manager will ask you to add a piece of code in the <head> and <body> of the page.
-I promise this is one of the few things you might need a developer for when it comes to using Google-Tag Manager.
+Just provide the URL of your site as the container name and then select web.
+If you want to implement it on your website.
+After creating this container, Google-tag Manager will ask you to add a piece of code in the page’s <head> and <body>.
+I promise this is one of the few things you might need a developer for when using G Tag Manager.

-Luckily, if you’re using WordPress, you can easily add the Google-Tag Manager code using a plugin called DuracellTomi’s Google-Tag Manager for WordPress.
+Luckily, if you’re using WordPress, you can easily add the Google Tag Manager code using a plugin DuracellTomi’s Google Tag Manager for WordPress.
 Please note that you only have to use the GTM-XXXX code.

 If you’re using another CMS, check out the quick install guide for more information on how to get started.

-After you’ve inserted the Google Tag Manager code to your pages, you’re ready to create your own tags.
+After you’ve inserted the G Tag Manager code into your pages, you’re ready to create your tags.
 This can be done in a so-called workspace that looks like this:

 So now you’re all set up and ready to add those tags to your site.

-We’ll be doing more posts on Google Tag Manager soon.
-We’ll explain the practical side of things like how to create variables, triggers and tags, and how to implement structured data with it.
+We’ll be doing more posts on Google Tag Manager and guide / tutorial soon.
+Moreover, explain the practical side of things, like how to create variables, triggers, and tags and how to implement structured data with it.
 We’ll also help you understand how to combine Google Tag Manager with Google Analytics to use it to its full extent.
 So stay tuned!